Google スプレッドシートとTrelloの連携イメージ

 5. Enter ID

-Follow the supplement at the bottom of the box and set it from the candidates.
+Follow the supplement at the bottom of the box and set from the candidates.
 Click the box.

 6. Enter Table Range, etc.